Menu

 – Privacy Statement

-Birth Registration in Equatorial Guinea
+Birth Registration in Myanmar

 Documents Required

-- Hospital birth notification or medical birth record
+- Hospital birth notification or midwife attestation

-- National identity documents of both parents
+- National registration cards (NRC) of both parents

 - Completed birth registration form